 While students are not licensed upon completion of the Dietetic Technician Program, students are eligible to take the credentialing exam to become a Dietetic Technician, Registered (DTR) or Nutritionist Dietetic Technician, Registered (NDTR).
-The Academy of Nutrition and Dietetics has recognized the use of Nutrition and Dietetics Technicians, Registered (NDTR)\ or a Dietetic Technicians, Registered (DTR) as credentials for students that have successfully graduated from an accredited program and have successfully passed the national registration examination for dietetic technicians.
+Both credentials are recognized by The Academy of Nutrition as credentials for students that have successfully graduated from an accredited program and have successfully passed the national registration examination for dietetic technicians.